Jay10x/Jay10x/README.md

 - 👋 Jay Here 🤝
-- 🌐 Ex - NodeJS Dev 🔸
+- 🌐 NodeJS 🔸
+- ❄️ Python 🐍
-- 👩‍💻 Now learning Python AI/ML 📐
+- 👩‍💻 active learner of AI/ML 📐

 <!---
 Jay10x/Jay10x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.